The loquat fruit, also known as the nispero fruit, is spring’s delightful gift to Spain. Learn more about this orange Asian fruit.

 You don’t have to go to China, Japan, or look for an Asian store in your vicinity to have a taste of that golden orange fruit that many Spanish foodies can’t help gushing about.

 It is the delightful loquat fruit, a staple sighting in most areas in Spain when spring has just begun.

 A loquat has two other common names: Japanese medlar and nispero.
 It is generally associated with pears and apples, all being part of the rose family.

-This fruit species originally comes from Southeast China and was introduced in Japan where its cultivation flourished.
+This fruit species originally came from Southeast China and was introduced in Japan, where its cultivation flourished.

 Other areas that planted loquats way back include Hawaii, California, Israel, Brazil, and Spain.

 Talking about Spain in particular: the loquat arrived in the country more than 2000 years ago.

 Because its location is good for loquat trees to thrive, Spain is the main supplier of loquats in all of Europe.